sep-he/Hackathon/metrics.md

     -   AI assistant suggestion:

-        -   ased on the rules above for effective reply, give suggestions on which items in the post can be improved be more effective.
+        - Based on the rules above for effective reply, give suggestions on which items in the post can be improved be more effective.

 ## Closing Feedback